 This course is all about business decision-making.
 An online business game will be played in which you will compete as part of a team in a simulated business environment with the aim of increasing company value and becoming the market leader.
-During the game you will learn about financial statements, ratio analysis, investment decisions, and how business decisions impact performance.
-You will practice strategic thinking by preparing SWOT analyses, creating a mission statement, and setting long-term objectives.
+During the game you will learn how to use financial statements and how business decisions impact financial and operational performance.
+You will practice strategic thinking by working on long-term objectives.
 You will identify market segments, and carry out competitive analysis to establish how you can make your company ‘different’.
-In doing so, you will learn about leadership, and how it differs from management.
-In addition to playing an online business game, you will discuss real-world (Harvard) case studies, apply theoretical knowledge to real-world competitive business issues, and reflect on academic research papers to learn about basic concepts, theories, and frameworks in strategy, marketing, accounting, and human resource management.
-During the course both business and social entrepreneurship perspectives will be reviewed.
+In doing so, you will learn how leadership, entrepreneurship, and strategy are interrelated.
+In addition to playing an online business game, you will discuss real-world (Harvard) case studies, apply theoretical knowledge to real-world competitive business issues, and reflect on academic research papers to learn about basic concepts, theories, and frameworks in business decision-making.

 The learning objectives are of this course are:

 Timetables for courses offered at Leiden University College in 2020-2021 will be published on this page of the e-Prospectus.

 Mode of instruction

 Each week starts with an interactive lecture about a key business decision topic.
 It contains an explanation of the applicable course topics covering academic insights and research.
 In a workshop mode of teaching the second session of the week focuses on a (Harvard) case study discussion and the business simulation game.
 This gives you the opportunity to apply theoretical knowledge to real-world competitive business issues.